dgraph-io/dgraph/CONTRIBUTING.md

 **6. Find an issue to work on.**

-Check out open issues at [https://github.com/ChainSafeSystems/go-pre/issues](https://github.com/ChainSafeSystems/go-pre/issues) and pick one.
+Check out [open issues](https://github.com/ChainSafeSystems/go-pre/issues) and pick one.
 Leave a comment to let the development team know that you would like to work on it.
-Or examine the code for areas that can be improved and leave a comment to the development team to ask if they would like you to work on it.
+Or examine the code for areas that can be improved and leave an issue to state that you would like to work on it.

 **7. Make improvements to the code.**